We don't just talk cars ... we teach how to buy them.

 In 2005, Dodge totally redesigned it's Dakota pickup, making it almost surpass the midsize truck segment to full size proportions.
 Though the third generation Dakota (produced through the current model) does share some similarities with its past generations, there is much that puts them apart.
 Not only is it around 600 pounds heavier and around four inches longer, the Dakota also is no longer offered in a regular cab body style.

-These Dodge Dakotas were offered in two styles: Club Cab and Quad Cab.
+Produced through 2011 when the truck was discontinued, these Dakotas were offered in two styles: Club Cab and Quad Cab.

 The Club Cab can seat five passengers and has a 6.5 foot cargo bed as well as rear-hinged back doors that do not open independently from the front doors.
 It comes standard with a 210 horsepower V6 engine coupled with either a 4-speed manual or automatic transmission.
 Some Club cabs can also be found with the optional 230 horsepower V8 or the performance-powered 260 horsepower V8, both of which come with a 6-speed manual transmission or a 5-speed automatic.